szanata/lambda-toolkit/docs/array/index.md

 # Array

-Functions to work with array
+Functions to work with arrays.

 Namespace: `array.`